Amandalcosta33/AgenteDeEventos/README.md

 - [ ] Add to Docker
 - [ ] Create all necessary controllers + services + repositorys
 - [ ] Write unit tests using JUnit + Mockito
+- [ ] Add swagger as api documentation
+- [ ] Add authorizer with JWT